 Don Valley Brick Works Park

 With 11 kilometres of trails to explore, Don Valley Brick Works Park has to make our list of best places to find solitude in the city.
-This former quarry has been completely transformed into a nature preserve where you can find still water, plenty of foliage, wildflower fields, and even a few cliffs.
+This former quarry has been completely transformed into a nature preserve where you can find still water, plenty snow-blanketed trees, open fields and even a few cliffs.
 Bring your dog along for this hike, as it’s very popular among Toronto’s pet population so they can make some friends along the way!